Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 wrapper

-double click the kv260_ispMipiRx_vcu_DP_wrapper file and you should see raspi_enable as one of the outputs in the wrapper.
+Double-click the kv260_ispMipiRx_vcu_DP_wrapper file, and raspi_enable displays as one of the outputs in the wrapper.

 wrapper

-Now we are ready to generate bitstream.
-To generate bitstream, click on Program and Debug -> Generate Bitstream.
-This process will take some time.
+Now you are ready to generate the bitstream.
+To generate the bitstream, click Program and Debug -> Generate Bitstream.
+This process takes some time.

-After .bit file has been generated, we need to convert it to .bit.bin file, a format that xmutil is expecting:
+After the .bit file is generated, convert it to a .bit.bin file, the format that xmutil is expecting:

 cd $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/project/kv260_ispMipiRx_vcu_DP.runs/impl_1/